gordonwatts/hl_tables/README.md

 plt.ylabel('a MC Sample')
 ```

-1. The histogram data will be calculated by the backend and returned to your local jupyter instance.
+1. The histogram data will be calculated by the backend and returned to your local Jupyter instance.
 1. Plots will be rendered!